FriOne/angularjs-bytes-validator/README.md

 Main idea was to create directive to validate model size in bytes to limit text that should be pasted into push notification.
 But now module also includes **$bytes** service to format and calculate bytes number from UTF-8 string and two filters(**bytes** and **stringToBytes**) to format string and bytes to pretty format.

 **Module is built with webpack and typescript now.
 It has typescript definition file and can be load by any type of module loader.
-If you have any problems with the last version, please, use version 1.0.0**
+If you have any problems with the last version, please, use version 1.0.0, or better create issue on github.**

 ### Install